dlowe-net/irken/README.md

 When a hook's trigger occurs, each hook is called in order of priority.
 The hook's handle should be unique, and is used so that the hook may be redefined.

+A hook may return in one of three ways:

+- `return -code continue <list>` - continues processing to the next hook, but the parameter list will be set to the return value.
+- `return -code break` - stops hook processing.
+- normal return - continues processing to the next hook, ignoring the return value.

 In Irken, triggers are of the form `handleMESSAGE`, `ctcpMESSAGE`, or `cmdCOMMAND`.
 The priority of the normal irken handling of a hook is 50.
 These hooks should always execute, since much of the UI depends on them.
 The